 - 1. No product may be shipped the same day as harvest without prior approval from the NJDOH. - 2.
 Oyster vessels actively harvesting oysters during the Vibrio season with adequate and approved refrigeration may, within a one hour interval, utilize and fill up to 24 individual bushel baskets on the shaded deck of the harvest vessel prior to placing the oysters into a refrigeration unit in an appropriately tagged oyster cage as required by N.J.A.C.
-7:25A-2.3, for the purpose of limiting the number of times the unit doors are opened and closed to maximize cooling.

-- 3. Proper shading of the shellfish product must be in place on the boat (N.J.A.C.
-8:13). - 4.
+7:25A-2.3, for the purpose of limiting the number of times the unit doors are opened and closed to maximize cooling. - 3.
+Proper shading of the shellfish product must be in place on the boat (N.J.A.C.
+8:13).
+Coolers with adequate ice are considered proper shading. - 4.
 For subtidal aquaculture activities, notification of landing location must be supplied to NJDOH Public Health and Food Protection Program, Virginia Wheatley at 609-826-4935 or virginia.wheatley@doh.nj.gov.